 Many students complete double majors and combine religious studies with history, anthropology, political science, philosophy, art, or a “Pre-med” curriculum.
 In addition, the department offers a Minor in Jewish Studies and a Minor in Catholic Studies.
 Undergraduate majors may work towards the honors distinction, and there are several departmental awards given each spring for outstanding achievement.
 Many majors go on to do graduate work in religion, while others entering various professions find that the interpretive, writing, and problem solving skills they learned studying religion enhance their preparation for any number of career paths.

-To view requirements for the Religious Studies Major and instructions on how to declare a major, see Religious Studies Major.
+View requirements for the Religious Studies Major with instructions on how to declare a major.

-To view requirements for the Religious Studies Minor and instructions on how to declare a minor, see Religious Studies Minor.
+View requirements for the Religious Studies Minor with instructions on how to declare a minor.